-Campus Assault Resources and Education (CARE) careprogram.ucla.edu/ (310) 206-2465 Campus Assault Resources and Education is a safe place for survivors of sexual assault, dating and domestic violence, and stalking to get support, consultation, and to have a confidential place to talk.
+Campus Assault Resources and Education (CARE) careprogram.ucla.edu/ (310) 206-2465 consultation, and to have a confidential place to talk.
 You can get help without formally reporting an assault or requesting formal treatment.
 CARE also provides trauma-informed yoga to survivors and awareness and prevention education to the campus community.
 Custom workshops and trainings are offered on a variety of topics related to sexual violence.